-Effective January 1, 2015 all construction on campus requiring a building permit will meet or exceed the amendments to the Ontario Building Code.
+All construction on campus requiring a building permit will meet or exceed the amendments to the Ontario Building Code.
 The amended requirements will substantially enhance the accessibility in the newly constructed buildings and buildings scheduled for extensive renovations.

-Facilities Management installed new detectable warning surfaces at road crossings and other campus locations to assist those who have visual impairments.
+New detectable warning surfaces at road crossings and other campus locations continue to be installed by Facilities Management to assist those who have visual impairments.